BugShooting/BugShooting.Docs/plugin.md

 ## <a name="develop"></a>Develop an Output Plugin

+It is simpel to create your own Output Plugin using Visual Studio.

 1. Create a Visual Studio class library project.
 2. Set target framework to "4.5.2".
 3. Add a reference to **BS.Plugin.V3** from Nuget package [BugShooting.Plugin.V3](https://www.nuget.org/packages/BugShooting.Plugin.V3).